beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 "That's the first time I've heard the name".
 Sasuke lowered his sword, and the old man crumpled to his knees on the spot.</br>
 Meanwhile, Chino and Nowaki looked at each other.</br>
 "Iou!
 He says it's a mistake!"
 Chino shouted.</br>
 But the old man Iou's moaned, "Shut up!
 This isn't the time for that!
 My heart, ah!
 My heart huuuurts!"
 Released from the terror of death, Iou's body responded with intense heart palpitations.
-He pressed a hand to his chets, and desperately sucked in air.</br>
+He pressed a hand to his chest, and desperately sucked in air.</br>
 "Sorry.
 That was a terrible mistake for us to have made".
 Unlike Iou, Nowaki seemed sincerly apologetic.</br>
 "Although I feel like we would have been the ones to be killed if the fighting continuaded, I am sorry", Chino added, clapping both hands together in a gesture of contrition.
 "C'mon, Iou!".